smacke/pipescript/README.md

-meaning that pipeline steps run from left to right in the order that they appear. nbpipes aims to optimize for simplicity, readability / writability, and predictability over feature completeness (though I'd like to think it strikes a fairly good balance in this regard).
+meaning that pipeline steps run from left to right in the order that they appear. nbpipes aims to optimize for simplicity, readability / writability, and predictability over feature completeness (though I'd like to think it strikes a fairly good balance in this regard). nbpipes may be expanded beyond IPython / Jupyter depending on traction.

 ## How it works